harpomaxx/deep-lili-helpers-harpo/README.md

-# deep-lili-helpers
+# Deep Lili Helpers

-A set of tools to process output from  http://deeplili.co
+A set of tools to process output from [Deep Lili](http://deeplili.co).